 Dutch ship owner Spliethoff was among the first to install PureSOx.
 The company currently has 18 PureSOx systems, plus considerable insight when it comes to working with them.
 “The reliability has been very high,” says Technical Support Engineer Roland Hoogeveen.

 PureSOx has an extensive reference list.
-It includes a broad range of vessel types, some of the world’s largest SOx scrubber installations and repeat orders from satisfied customers.
-To view the full list, please contact us.
+It includes a broad range of vessel and system types, some of the world’s largest SOx scrubber installations and repeat orders from satisfied customers.
+View our reference brochure to see more details about our experience.

 News about Alfa Laval PureSOx and scrubbers